Introduction to Inbound Marketing Strategy

 This is a strategy to push specific Pay Per Click ads to customers according to their browsing history.
 A person who visits a cosmetics company page will start seeing Facebook ads from companies that sell cosmetics, beauty services, and hairdo services.
 It is an effective strategy as it reminds customers to continue the journey they started without sounding to be an aggressive sales pitch, according to Peter Cartier, an inbound marketing strategy specialist.

-Following are some reasons of why inbound marketing strategy will become more popular in 2016:
+Following are some reasons why it will become more popular in 2016:

 Inbound strategy in marketing has been around for a decade and many have gained better return on investment (ROI) compared to traditional marketing.
 This is partly due to the recessionary trends that were unleashed by the US financial crisis of 2008 and thereafter its repercussions spread across Europe, Asia, and Africa.

-Inbound marketing strategy should not be considered a one-off operation and needs sustained the effort to get better results.
+It should not be considered a one-off operation and needs sustained effort to get better results.
 So the fact that some people have liked and turned customers don’t mean it would happen forever.
 Therefore, the companies need to engage them, delight them and make them promoters of the products through word-of-mouth or shares through the digital medium.
 To achieve these surveys, smart calls to action, smart text, and social monitoring have to be done on a regular basis.

 Customers can be given survey questionnaires to find out their feedback and what new products they are looking for.
 There should be smart calls-to-action- register, vote, or signup for an event, product or service.
 The existing inbound marketing technique platforms- website, blog, social media should continue to have compelling inbound marketing strategy content tailored to the interests and requirements of the audience.
 This should help them find a solution to the problem they are facing, achieve their goals by the introduction of new products and ideas.